St Hilda's

 Student Support

-Senior Leadership and the Deans team: The Deans team and the Deputy Principal of Pastoral are passionate about student wellbeing and are all experienced in this space.
-We work closely together to support our students and their whanau with their learning, relationships, behaviour, and wellbeing.
+Senior Leadership and the Deans team: The Deans team and the Deputy Principal of Pastoral are passionate about student wellbeing and are all experienced practitioners in this space.
+We work closely together to support our ākonga and their whānau with their learning, relationships, behaviour, and wellbeing.

-Counsellor: Marcelle Nader-Turner is a counsellor and neuropsychotherapist, working with our students to help them find solutions to the tough stuff that life can throw their way.
+Counsellor: Dr Marcelle Nader-Turner is a counsellor and neuropsychotherapist, working with our students to help them find solutions to the tough stuff that life can come their way.
 Addressing the whole range of emotional and mental health needs, Marcelle works with families and staff, where appropriate and in consultation with the student.
 It is a confidential service and Marcelle is bound by the New Zealand Association of Counsellors Code of Ethics.
 Marcelle also attends Health classes when appropriate and shares ways to manage stress, anxiety and sex education information.
 Tilly (Mathilda) is always alongside appointments and class visits and offers her soothing, loving approach to everyone, always.

 Chaplaincy: Our Chaplain, Dr Gillian Townsley, actively creates a supportive and communal environment by working closely with our students and staff.
 Time is taken to understand the spiritual and emotional needs of our students with empathy and without any bias.